 - Paper 4: Continuous writing (1 hour).
 Candidates write three pieces, two short ones and one of 130-140 words.
 The emphasis here is on accuracy rather than on complexity, and the use of a range of structures.

 The study of History at IGCSE offers a varied and exciting insight into the twentieth century.
-Pupils will explore the three major ideologies of communism, capitalism and fascism in their different contexts; evaluating the impact of decisions made by the leaders of each country on their population.
+Pupils will explore the three major ideologies of communism, capitalism and fascism in their different contexts, while also learning how to assess and explain complex ideas in readable and analytical prose – transferable skills highly prized by university admissions tutors and future employers.

 The course examines pupils’ knowledge and understanding of: